Ryan Jeffers Preview, Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in MLB.

-- The Brewers' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

-- The Brewers rank 19th in baseball in home runs surrendered (156 total, 1.2 per game).
+- Brewers pitchers combine to rank 19th in baseball in home runs allowed (157 total, 1.2 per game).

-- The left-hander last pitched on Thursday against the Los Angeles Dodgers, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Friday against the Los Angeles Dodgers, the righty threw seven scoreless innings while surrendering two hits.

-- The 36-year-old has an ERA of 3.05, with 6 strikeouts per nine innings, in 16 games this season.
-Opponents have a .234 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.